LiWinston/GenshinImpact/README.md

 This flame is a composite of multiple flames stacked on top of one another, it is an approximation that would not significantly strain the system.
 At earlier development stages, the framerates was abysmally low, we intended to have a live flame imported from somewhere else that would emulate a burning fire that would occassionally spits out bits of fire at the player, painted in blue, like a ghost flame.
 However, the burden to the framerate at that time proved this solution was non-viable, therefore, the task was to simulate a flame using minimal animations and particle generation.

 This shader implements two simple functionalities, transformation and colour change over time.
-Having the time moves by sine or cos waves proved too predictable and strange, therefore we opted for a tan curve.
-This creates additional problems like clipping through the firepalce at times, which was mitigated, somewhat, by reducing the range of movement, increasing the frequency, and tuning the speed to be faster, the probability where the flame would clip through the fireplace is greatly reduced.
+Having the time moves by sine or cos waves proved too predictable and strange for a fire, therefore we opted for a tan curve.
+This creates additional problems like clipping through the firepalce at times, which was mitigated, somewhat, by reducing the range of movement, and tuning the speed to be faster, the probability where the flame would clip through the fireplace is greatly reduced.

+This shader is used to animate the fireplace flame for prefab [fireplace](https://github.com/COMP30019/project-2-infinitegame-studio/blob/main/Assets/GameEnvironment/Castle/Prefabs/Fireplace.prefab).
+Each fireplace's flame is constructed with 4 different flame, 2 red glowing static flame, 1 animated yellow flame, and 1 colour changing animated flame.
+The fireplace is the main light source in most rooms, having a dynamic fixature would bring a sense of liveliness to the room.

+Since this shader is a composite construct, each flame is rendered in different way.
+The static flames needs only to calculate its geometry from local space and translated into world space, for animated flames, renderering is slightly different, for each frame, its vertices must first be recaluated, tesselation applies triangles to the surface.
+The object's geometry calculated, then translated from local space into world space, its colour transition would be calcuated last, before the final product moved into output buffer.

+### **Custom 3.
+Shader - XXX**

 ## Summary of Contributions